06 Jul How to Register a Patent in Nigeria

 In Nigeria, the primary legislation that governs the grant of patents is the Patents and Designs Act.
 The Government agency that manages the grant of patents is the Trademarks, Patents And Designs Registry, Commercial Law Department, Federal Ministry Of Industry, Trade And Investment.
 Applications are made to the Registrar of Patents and Copyrights.

-If you would like to register your Patent in Nigeria, and you need assistance, you may request a lawyer by using the tool below.
+If you would like to register your Patent in Nigeria, and you need assistance, you may find out more about the process by clicking the button below.

 We hope you have found this information helpful.
 Please note that this information is provided for general informational purposes only and is not intended to be legal advice.
 No lawyer-client relationship is formed nor should any such relationship be implied.
 This answer is not intended to substitute for the advice of a qualified lawyer.
 If you require legal advice, please consult with a qualified lawyer.